areaDetector/aravisGigE/README.md

     * PGR_Flea3.template
     * Sony_CVC_EH6300.template
     * Many more
+  * edl files
+     * aravisCamera.edl: Base screen that gets included in a camera-specific screen
+     * <camera-name>.edl: Python generated camera-specific top-level screen
+     * <camera-name>-features.edl: Python generated camera-specific screen with camera features.
+Can be very large.
+  * adl files
+     * aravisCamera.adl: Base screen that works with any camera
+     * <camera-name>-features_[1,2,3..].adl: Python generated camera-specific screens with camera features.
+       Multiple screens are generated so they are not too large.
+     * <camera-name>-features.adl  User-created screen that contains only the most important features.

 If you need to add a new camera, read the "Adding a new camera" section